nuxt/governance/README.md

 # Support

 All participants in the community are encouraged to provide support for new users within the project management infrastructure.
 This support is provided as a way of growing the community.
 Those seeking support should recognize that all support activity within the project is voluntary and is therefore provided as and when time allows.
 A user requiring guaranteed response times or results should therefore seek to purchase a support contract from a vendor.
 (Of course, that vendor should be an active member of the community.)
-However, for those willing to engage with the project on its own terms, and willing to help support other users, the community support channels are ideal.
+However, for those willing to engage with the project on its terms, and willing to help support other users, the community support channels are ideal.

 ## Monetary Donations

 For an open development project, money is less important than active contribution.
 However, some people or organizations are cash-rich and time-poor and would prefer to make their contribution in the form of cash.
 If you want to make a significant donation, you may be able to sponsor us to implement a new feature or fix some bugs.
-The project website provides clear guidance on how to go about making a donation.
+The project website provides clear guidance on how to go about donating.

 ## Enterprise Partners

-If you run a business using the project as a revenue-generating product, it makes business sense to sponsor it's development.
+If you run a business using the project as a revenue-generating product, it makes business sense to sponsor its development.
 It ensures the project that your product relies on stays healthy and actively maintained.
 It can also help your exposure in our community and makes it easier to attract new developers.

-Communication and support happens within Nuxt Labs with the mandatory observation of Framework team.
+Communication and support happen within Nuxt Labs with the mandatory observation of the Framework team.

-It is important to note that while by being an Enterprise Partner, we respect opinions to make a mutual strong and solid ecosystem of integrations and usually share early access to ideas and projects, it doesn't give partners any right to push Framework's direction, marketing or any kind of privilage for access unless it is decidedd to be needed by sole decition of Framework team.
+It is important to note that while by being an Enterprise Partner, we respect opinions to make a mutually solid ecosystem of integrations and usually share early access to ideas and projects, it doesn't give partners any right to push Framework's direction, marketing, or any kind of privilege for access unless it is decided to be needed by sole decision of Framework team.

 ## The Nuxt Labs Company

-Nuxt Labs is a company founded by Sebastien Chopin and Alexandre Chopin with the objective to make Open Source Software development and sustainability a reality.
+Nuxt Labs is a company founded by Sebastien Chopin and Alexandre Chopin to make Open Source Software development and sustainability a reality.

 Nuxt Labs proudly does:

 - Manage partner relations
-- Manage Founds (donations, partners and income channels)
+- Manage Funds (donations, partners, and income channels)
-- Paying framework memebers working freely and full-time or part-time on the project
+- Paying framework members working freely and full-time or part-time on the project
-- Deddicate (human) resources to help on the open source project
+- Dedicate (human) resources to help on the open-source project
-- Provide enterprise level consultation and support services
+- Provide enterprise-level consultation and support services
 - Maintaining `nuxtjs.org` website
 - Manage social media channels
 - Provide cloud services and support
-- Builing solutions on top of Nuxt
+- Building solutions on top of Nuxt

-This partnership does not means that Nuxt Labs has the authority to:
+This partnership does not mean that Nuxt Labs has the authority to:

 - Managing `nuxtjs.org` website's content (excluding Partner pages)
 - Influence roadmap or direction